 1. Manual therapy

-Includes electronic devices such as laser therapy, electro-muscular and nerve stimulation, and therapeutic ultrasound.
+Therapy using electronic devices such as laser therapy, electro-muscular and nerve stimulation, and therapeutic ultrasound.

 LASER (Light Amplification by the Stimulated Emission of Radiation) is a form of electromagnetic radiation.
 It is the absorption of light in irradiated tissues by specific biomolecules.
 The light energy is transformed into biochemical energy which ultimately results in the alteration of cellular functions such as cell metabolism, as well as stimulation of tissue healing.
-Laser therapy also helps to decrease pain by desensitization of the pain receptors.
+Laser therapy also helps to decrease pain by desensitisation of the pain receptors.

 EMS (Electro-Muscular Stimulation)